Nice Carnaval 2024

 - Second best is the lobby bar on the second floor of the Hotel Le Meridien where you can sip pricey cocktails as the giant floats parade by right at eye-level.

-- The third option is not very glam but much more budget friendly: load up on Big Macs and score a window table on the second floor of the McDonalds next to the Hotel Le Meridien for the same eye-level view bt at a fraction of the bar bill.
+- The third option is not very glam but much more budget friendly: load up on Big Macs and score a window table on the second floor of the McDonalds next to the Hotel Le Meridien for the same eye-level view as the Hotel Meridien but at a fraction of the bar bill.

 Carnaval was originally a day of church-sanctioned debauchery, when disguised locals were free to cut loose and mock the patriarchy, and anyone not in costume got the flour/egg treatment.
-Rdv at Place Saint Roch (tramstop Saint Roch) at noon for a pot-luck lunch, or just show up at 2pm for the tipsy parade of hand-made floats through the neighborhood.
-Check their Facebook page for the date.
+Rdv at Place Saint Roch (tramstop Saint Roch) at 1pm for a pot-luck lunch, or just show up at 2pm for the tipsy parade of hand-made floats through the neighborhood.

-9. Silver lining for Carnaval haters: The Prom is basically closed off all day Saturdays, Sundays, and Wednesdays, plus late afternoon/evenings on Saturdays and Tuesdays, so these are the most wonderful times to go have lunch, dinner or drinks and one of the cafes/bars facing the sea, with no cars for once, and just the sound of the waves and birds… ahhh.
+9. Silver lining for Carnaval haters: The Prom is basically closed off all day Saturdays, Sundays, and Wednesdays, plus late afternoon/evenings on Saturdays and Tuesdays, so these are the most wonderful times to go have lunch, dinner or drinks and one of the cafes/bars facing the sea, with no cars for once, only the soothing sounds of the waves and birds… ahhh.

 But in general, basically avoid downtown daytime Saturdays, Sundays and Wednesdays, and evenings/nights Saturdays and Tuesdays, as traffic is blocked and the tramway line 1 doesn’t go all the way through (line 2 is fine, though).